 For the 2024/25 Annual budget, there is a decrease in the capital budget of the municipality compared to the final approved budget of the 2023/24 financial year which should be used as a baseline going forward.
-This accounts for about R9 million of the budget and this is mainly funded from the MIG for roads, community facilities and Sport facilities, and INEP for electrification.
-It is important though to note that even though the budget seems to have a gradual decrease over the medium-term, the municipality's own funding of the capital budget decreases.
-It must be understood though that national government is heading for elections which will see increased pressure and protests for service delivery in communities which are unfortunately served by municipalities.
+This accounts for about R36 million of the budget and this is mainly due to projects funded from INEP for electrification as these have now moved to the operating budget.
+It is important though to note that even though the budget seems to have a gradual decrease over the medium-term, the municipality's own funding of the capital budget decreases as well.